-Tatsuya Yoshihara is chief director of the Wistoria: Wand and Sword anime, which is currently airing its second season.
+Tatsuya Yoshihara is the chief director of Wistoria: Wand and Sword Season 2, a role he took after directing the first season.
+The second season is currently airing.

 Synthesized by Yomimono from the cited Yomimono stories below, each itself